Descanonge/filefinder/docs/source/find_files.rst

-Having a format specified has other benefits: it can be used to convert values into strings to generate a filename from parameters values (using :func:`Finder.get_filename`), or vice-versa to parse filenames matches into parameters values.
+Having a format specified has other benefits: it can be used to convert values into strings to generate a filename from parameters values (using :func:`Finder.make_filename`), or vice-versa to parse filenames matches into parameters values.

 It's easy as::